Table of Contents

 If you’re not a fan of brushing or grooming, the Boston Doxie may be the right choice for you.
 Unless they inherit longer hair from their Weenie parent, Bo-Dach’s coat will be smooth, tight, short-haired pooch that will require practically zero effort to keep their coat looking dazzling and silky.

 Brushing them once a week will suffice; not even the high-shedding season will give you a headache.
 Bathe the dog only when necessary to maintain the natural balance of oils produced by their skin.
+And use only all-natural dog shampoos.

 Regularly check for dirt in their ears—this applies especially to Weenie Boston Terriers with floppy ears—to prevent infections.
 Their teeth should be brushed at least once, ideally twice a week.
 To keep them gnashers strong, treat your Bo-dach with one of these top 10 best dog dental chews.
 When it comes to nail clipping, make sure they don’t turn into claws; otherwise, walking on hard surfaces will do the trick.